puppetlabs/puppetdb/documentation/api/query/v4/fact-paths.markdown

 * `path` (path): the path associated with a fact node
 * `type` (string): the type of the value a the fact node

+### Subquery Relationships

+Here is a list of relationships that can be queried using implicit subqueries.
+For more information consult the documentation for [subqueries].

+Direct relationships:

+* [`facts`][facts]: All facts from all nodes using the fact path.
+* [`fact-contents`][fact-contents]: All factset paths and values using the fact path.

 ## Response Format